Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 As board members become more interested in cybersecurity, the CISO needs to provide information on the company's most critical security threats and risks, the controls in place, how things can change over time, and proposed solutions.
 CISOs can convey this information through an Executive Risk Report, a high-level overview of the company’s risk.
 This risk report can give an overview of the organization's overall risk and illustrate alignment with the risk appetite statement.

 The CyberStrong platform offers an Executive Risk Report that visualizes risk by threat type and business impact.
 This risk report also delivers a risk report breakdown for control families.
-A CyberStrong Executive Risk report includes a more granular analysis of the risk posture by the control family by breaking the categories of risk down into three groups; inherent risk (total risk by family), residual risk (a risk that remains after some implementation of controls), and opportunity (the amount of risk that remains to be mitigated).
+A CyberStrong Executive Risk report includes a more granular analysis of the control family's risk posture by breaking the categories of risk down into three groups: inherent risk (total risk by family), residual risk (a risk that remains after some implementation of controls), and opportunity (the amount of risk that remains to be mitigated).

 The FAIR model measures risk by financial impact.
 By translating quantified risk into monetary terms, board members and non-technical stakeholders can better understand risk.
 Presenting cyber risk in a business context will encourage executive buy-in and demonstrate the impact of time and money on cybersecurity and operational risk.